30 September Movement: Background

-In the 1960s, the conflict between the army and the PKI became increasingly intense because the PKI proposed to President Sukarno to support the establishment of a Angkatan kelima.
-It was a left-wing militia of workers and peasants armed primarily to support the ongoing confrontation with Malaysia.
-This proposal was opposed by the army generals of the TNI because they feared that the PKI would become the fifth force as a military militia against the TNI in the future if a civil war occurred.
-The fifth force itself has been trained by the Indonesian air force at Lubang Buaya near Halim Perdanakusuma Airport, the air force headquarters.
+In the 1960s, the conflict between the army and the PKI intensified when the PKI asked President Sukarno to support the establishment of a Angkatan kelima, a left-wing militia of workers and peasants armed primarily to support the ongoing confrontation with Malaysia.
+This proposal was opposed by the army generals of the TNI because they feared that the PKI would become a fifth column as a military militia against the TNI if a civil war occurred.
+The force itself had been trained by the Indonesian Air Force at Lubang Buaya near it's headquarters at Halim Perdanakusuma Airport.

-By 1965, at the height of the Cold War, the PKI extensively penetrated all levels of government.
+By 1965, at the height of the Cold War, the PKI had extensively penetrated all levels of government.
 With the support of Sukarno and the air force, the party gained increasing influence at the expense of the army, thus ensuring the army's enmity.
 By late 1965, the army was divided between a left-wing faction allied with the PKI and a right-wing faction that was being courted by the United States.

 In need of Indonesian allies in its Cold War against the Soviet Union, the United States cultivated a number of ties with officers of the military through exchanges and arms deals.
 This fostered a split in the military's ranks, with the United States and others backing a right-wing faction against a left-wing faction leaning towards the PKI.